 Thomas: This is in line with the idea to create experts panels.
 Good step forward.
 Encouraged the TG leader to collect ideas to help generalize for other topic groups, who agreed to provide examples of the more specific calls for further consideration by the other TGs.

-D-032: Topic Group "Neuro-cognitive diseases", Marc Lecoultre (Wazzabi), Switzerland
+D-032: Topic Group "Neuro-cognitive diseases", Marc Lecoultre (Business Investigation), Switzerland

 Progress report on the TG "Neuro-cognitive diseases".
 Issued calls for participation.
 Next steps: onboard new proposals, refine TG description, release public dataset for AD, prepare private undisclosed dataset.